How to stop procrastinating and start working your ass-off?

 1. Set up small goals

-Initially when you are trying to get rid of this negative trait do not set a huge future goal for yourself.
+Initially, when you are trying to get rid of this negative trait do not set a substantial future goal for yourself.

 Hence break your goals into small parts and allocate specific time for those tasks.

-It will help you to stop procrastinate as after every small task you will receive a positive result which will keep you motivating.
+It will help you to stop procrastinating as after every small task you will receive a positive result which will keep you motivated.

 2. Create a positive atmosphere

-The best way to not delay them is creating an active environment while working.
+The best way to not delay them is by creating an active environment while working.

-You can listen to your favorite songs while doing laundry, watch your favorite series while cleaning your room and you can also play some rock music while working out because it’s more fun that way and you don’t feel lazy anymore.
+You can listen to your favourite songs while doing laundry, watch your beloved series while cleaning your room and you can also play some rock music while working out because it’s more fun that way and you don’t feel lazy anymore.

 3. Treat yourself

-Set up week goals and once you accomplish them you can treat yourself by having your favorite food or going out for a movie in the weekends.
+Set up week goals, and once you accomplish them, you can treat yourself by having your favourite food or going out for a movie on the weekends.

-You can do anything you like and these tiny rewards will help you to achieve your goals sooner.
+You can do anything you like, and these small rewards will help you to achieve your goals sooner.